isomerpages/moe-stgabrielssec/_c-c-e/Values Education/Sexuality Education.md

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click&nbsp;**[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education)**&nbsp;for more information on MOE Sexuality Education
+You may click **[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education)** for more information on MOE Sexuality Education

 **<u>Overview of St. Gabriel’s Secondary&nbsp;School’s&nbsp;Sexuality Education Programme for 2023</u>**